-The short and positive answer is ‘yes’!
-Whilst the key thing will be proving your income, we want to take you through the ins and outs of getting car finance as a self-employed person – giving you all the information you need to make your car-buying journey as easy as possible.
+Well, if you're self employed and looking for car finance, the short and positive answer is ‘yes’!
+The key thing will be proving your income, along with the usual checks on your credit score.
+We take you through the ins and outs of getting car finance as a self employed person.
+What's more, you'll get all the information you need to make your car buying journey as easy as possible.

 Proof of income when self employed

 The first thing that finance lenders will be looking for is proof of steady and regular income.
-Dependent on your credit score, the lender will probably want to see proof of income on paper in order to assess your credit criteria and your ability to keep up with monthly repayments.
+Dependent on your credit score, the lender will probably want to see proof of income on paper.
+The reason for this is to assess your credit criteria and your ability to keep up with monthly repayments.

 To work out your average income, lenders will usually total your income in the last three month’s bank statements and divide it by three.
 This then allows them to get a credit limit based on your proof of income.
-However, if you have a lower credit score, you may be required to produce in excess of three months’ worth of bank statements or payslips to prove your income.
+This can vary slightly if you have a lower credit score.
+In this case, you may be required to produce in excess of three months’ worth of bank statements or payslips to prove your income.

 Employment and address history